cmayron/Legal-Calculus/README.md

 ---

-# START HERE — Your entry point into the framework for pro se, second opinion and education modes
+# START HERE — Your entry point into the framework for **PRO SE, SECOND OPINION and EDUCATION MODES**

 Mode Use When
 **Crisis**